- Selling online is different from selling in the newspaper classifieds

 In other words, the photos need to tell the truth about the car.

-Be Responsive.
 Whether you have potential buyers respond by phone, e-mail or some other device, take the call and answer the e-mail.
 Potential buyers have thousands of ads to which they can respond.
 Allowing a caller to go to voicemail or letting an e-mail sit, unopened for a day, can be all it takes for that interested buyer to move on.

 It's almost always less time consuming to work with the buyer in front of you than to find the next one.